 Of course, once the soil is workable in spring, it will continue to warm.
-Often, old-time farmers would look to lilacs and other spring flowering plants to decide when to plant.
-For more on this is see the articles on Phenology: Nature Planting Signals for Vegetables.
+Often, old-time farmers would look to lilacs and other spring-flowering plants to decide when to plant.
+For more on this see the articles on Phenology: Nature Planting Signals for Vegetables.

 More tips at: Pre-Warm Your Soil Before Planting Vegetables